Center-of-Mass Corrections in Associated Particle Imaging: Methods

-Because the alpha particle and neutron travel in opposite directions in the COM frame, we can calculate the neutron velocity by inverting the alpha velocity and scaling it by the known velocity, ${v}_{n,com}$.
-Then, the COM velocity is added back to find the neutron velocity in the lab frame, $\vec{v}_n$,
+Because the alpha particle and neutron travel in opposite directions in the COM frame, we can calculate the neutron velocity by inverting the alpha velocity and scaling it by the known velocity $|\vec{v}_{n,com}|$.
+Then, the COM velocity is added back to find the neutron velocity in the lab frame, $\vec{v}_{n, lab}$

 The measured time interval between alpha and gamma detection is then used to find the neutron travel time, $t_n$.
-First, we add the previously calculated alpha travel time, $t_\alpha$, to the measured time interval between alpha and gamma detection, $t_{\text{measured}}$, to get the sum, $\Delta{t}$, of the gamma travel time, $t_\gamma$, and the neutron travel time, $t_n$,
+First, we add the previously calculated alpha travel time, $t_\alpha$, to the measured time interval between alpha and gamma detection, $t_{\text{measured}}$, to get the sum, $\Delta{t}$, of the gamma travel time, $t_\gamma$, and the neutron travel time, $t_n$

-Next, equation~\eqref{eq:neutron_reconstruction} below uses the neutron velocity ($\vec{v}_n$), the position of the gamma detector ($\vec{D}$), and the combined time-of-flight of the gamma ray and the neutron ($\Delta{t}$), to find $t_n$.
+Next, equation~\eqref{eq:neutron_reconstruction} uses the neutron velocity in the laboratory frame, $\vec{v}_{n, lab}$, the position of the gamma detector, $\vec{D}_{lab}$, and the combined time-of-flight of the gamma ray and the neutron, $\Delta{t}$, to find $t_n$.
 Similar to equation~\eqref{eq:alpha_reconstruction}, this is a solution to a quadratic equation, and only one solution makes sense physically (the other solution gives negative travel times for the alpha particle, gamma ray, or neutron).